 Spring Preparations for Your Home

 Your house can take a beating in the winter months.
 Ice dams, hail and heavy snow can cause damage to your roof, chimney and attic.
 To assess any damage that the cold winter left behind, start by inspecting your roof.
 Luckily, you don’t need to climb onto a ladder to do so.

 You can use a a pair of binoculars to look for:

 - Shingles that are elevated and could allow water to seep in.

 - Shingles with no granules.

-Also check your gutters and downspouts to make sure that they’re still securely fastened after the long winter.
+Check your gutters and downspouts to make sure that they’re still securely fastened after the long winter.

-Check your chimney for:
+Examine your chimney for:

 - Cracks or missing joints between the stones or bricks.